Visyond/website-hugo/site/content/product-tour/product-tour.md

           Find out if there's something wrong with your model
     benefitsList2:
       - text: >-
-          You don't need consultants, IT experts, or lenghty installations to get things rolling
+          You don't need consultants, IT experts, or lengthy installations to get things rolling
       - text: >-
            Leverage your Excel skills without having to learn new complicated menus
       - text: >-
-           Your data is safe and can't be overwritted by collaborators
+           Your data is safe and can't be overwritten by collaborators
     image: /img/product-tour/step1.png
     title: 'Connect Your Spreadsheet'
     titlePrefix: '1'